 Students are required to complete AED, CPR and First Aid courses for adult and child prior to participation in any practice courses, clinical practice or experiential learning experiences.
-Copies of signed proof of instruction in AED, CPR and First Aid must be provided to the department prior to January 1, 2010.
+Copies of signed proof of instruction in AED, CPR and First Aid must be provided to CertifiedBackground's immunization review/tracker system by October 1 of the year students enter the program.
 Certifications must stay current in all areas while students are enrolled in the Physical Therapy Program.
+Please refer to Immunization Requirements for process for reporting to CertifiedBackground.
+Failure to comply with these guidelines may result in dismissal from the Physical Therapy program.
+Failure to comply with AED, CPR and First Aid requirements may lead to dismissal from the Human Performance program.